polinar68/vue-fontawesome/polly/README.md

-A good place to do this is in `main.js` or in the module you are calling `new Vue()`. **Make sure you register the component** and **have added icons to your library** before you bootstrap your Vue application.
+A good place to do this is in `main.js` or in the module you are calling `new Vue()`. **Make sure you register the component** and **have added icons to your library** before you bootstrap your Vue application.cm

 ```javascript
 import Vue from 'vue'